/ Blog /How 100ms designs Virtual Learning tech that "Just Works"

 For example, here’s our list item component:

-By carefully selecting the text style, height, padding, and icon size, this component could be used anywhere.
+This component could be used anywhere by carefully selecting the text style, height, padding, and icon size.
 It could even reuse the generic input box as a search field and still look like a consistent, cohesive whole — no extra component needed.

 Fewer components ➡️ less code ➡️ fewer bugs ➡️ happier users!